mbrsagor/newsfeed/README.md

 cd newsfeed
 virtualenv venv --python=python3.8
 source venv/bin/activate
+pip install -r requirements.txt
 ```

-Then create `.env` file and paste code from `example.env` file and add validate information.
+Then create `.env` file and paste code from `example.env` file and add all validate information.
 ###### After that run the server in development or production environment

 ##### Run development server: